godalming123/go-engine/README.md

 # go-engine

-The successor to https://github.com/godalming123/python-engine rewritten i go.
+The successor to https://github.com/godalming123/python-engine rewritten in go.

 ## Installing
 1. **Git clone**